 Practice, practice, practice.
-You want to be as good as some of the greats?
+Do you want to be as good as some of the greats?
 People like Jessica Hische, Tony DiSpigna, and Doyald Young all started where you are right now.
 With some dedication, determination, and drive to better yourself and your drawing abilities, you’ll be a pro in no time.

 If you didn’t find the hand lettering script font you’re looking for, chances are you’ll find it in the big library of premium calligraphy fonts from Envato Elements.
 Let us know your favorite in the comments below!